Key takeaways

 Free SEO Tools to Use

-You don't need to pay $100/month for SEO tools.
-Start here:
+You don't need to pay expensive monthly fees for SEO tools.
+Start with these free utilities:

 SEO is a marathon, not a sprint.
 Focus on answering user questions better than anyone else, keep your website technically clean, and be patient.
 Write original content, structure it well, and the traffic will follow.